 I also found a great article called, “Food Allergy Substitution Solutions” (Gluten, Eggs, Dairy, Nuts, and More).
 The following chart is a great reference tool.

-Photo Credit, source and for the article: Living Without’s Gluten Free and More.
+Photo Credit, source, and for the article: Living Without’s Gluten-Free and More.

 Read the full post here.

 #1.
-This is my favorite gluten-free flour blend and a combination that I have been using for over 20 years.
+This is my favorite gluten-free flour blend and a combination that I have been using for over 25 years.
 It has been handed down to my daughter, Anna, and she uses this same combination for her gluten-free flour blend.

 I place the following ingredients into a large plastic container, (with a tight-fitting lid), and shake the container until the flours are well blended.
 Some space is allowed at the top of the container so that the mixture has room to blend well as I shake it.
 (Great arm exercise right there folks!
 Be sure to have some snappy music playing while you mix this).
-It’s great having some of this gluten-free flour blend on hand so when I am in the mood to bake I simply grab the container and measure out how much I need.
-This saves me time and effort.
-In addition, I keep extra packages of the rice, tapioca or potato starch in the freezer until I am ready to mix them together in my plastic container.
-This helps keep them fresh.

-Here are a few recipes from Blessed Beyond Crazy that use the gluten free flour blend as mentioned above.
+Here are a few recipes from Blessed Beyond Crazy that use the gluten-free flour blend as mentioned above.

 #2.
-Gluten Free Flour Blend – found on Buzzle.com
+Gluten-Free Flour Blend – found on Buzzle.com

 Photo credit, source, and post from Buzzle.com